Aliases for CSNK1G1 Gene

 GeneCards Summary for CSNK1G1 Gene

-CSNK1G1 (Casein Kinase 1, Gamma 1) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include protein serine/threonine kinase activity and glycoprotein binding.
-An important paralog of this gene is CSNK1G2.
+CSNK1G1 (Casein Kinase 1 Gamma 1) is a Protein Coding gene.
+Diseases associated with CSNK1G1 include Aortic Valve Prolapse and Gm1-Gangliosidosis, Type I. Among its related pathways are G-Beta Gamma Signaling and p53 pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CSNK1G3.

 Serine/threonine-protein kinase.
 Casein kinases are operationally defined by their preferential utilization of acidic proteins such as caseins as substrates.
 It can phosphorylate a large number of proteins.
 Participates in Wnt signaling.
 Regulates fast synaptic transmission mediated by glutamate (By similarity).
 Phosphorylates CLSPN.